Annual Security Report

 Campus security and safety are important issues in postsecondary education today.
 Providing students nationwide with a safe environment in which to learn and keeping students, parents and employees well informed about campus security are goals that have been voiced by many groups.
 These goals were advanced by the Crime Awareness and Campus Security Act of 1990.
 The U.S. Department of Education (ED) is committed to ensuring that postsecondary institutions are in full compliance with this act, and that the enforcement of the act remains a priority.
 Compliance with this act, now known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, or Clery Act, provides students and families, as higher education consumers, with the information they need to make informed decisions. http://www.securityoncampus.org/schools/cleryact/handbook.pdf

-Campus Security maintains a daily crime log that lists all reported crimes.
+Campus Safety maintains a daily crime log that lists all reported crimes.
 The log outlines the logistics of the crime (date, time, location), the nature of the crime, and how the crime was handled.
-The daily crime log for the most recent (60) period is available for the public to view at the security office upon request during normal business hours.
+The daily crime log for the most recent (60) period is available for the public to view at the campus safety office upon request during normal business hours.
 Upon request, portions of the log that are older than (60) days are available within (2) business days.

 The willful (non-negligent) killing of a human being by another.